RESEARCH STARTER

 How It Works

 The law of reflection states that the angle of incidence is equal to the angle of reflection, meaning that if light strikes a smooth mirrored surface at a 45-degree angle, it will also bounce off the mirror at a corresponding 45-degree angle.
-Whenever light hits an object, it may be reflected, or it may be absorbed, which is what happens when light hits a dark surface.
-Light may also hit a rough shiny surface, in which case the light will be reflected in many different directions, or diffused.
+Whenever light hits an object, it may be reflected or absorbed, which is what happens when light hits a dark surface.
+Light may also hit a rough, shiny surface, in which case the light will be reflected in many different directions, or diffused.
 Light may also simply pass through an object altogether if the material is transparent.

 When light travels from one medium to another, such as air to water, the speed of the light slows down and refracts, or bends.
-Lenses take advantage of the fact that light bends when changing mediums by manipulating the light to serve a variety of purposes.
-The angle that light is refracted by a lens depends on the lens's shape, specifically its curvature.
-A glass or plastic lens can be polished or ground so that it gathers light toward its edges and directs it toward the center of the lens, in which case the lens is concave, and the light rays will be diverged.
-Conversely, a lens which is convex, because it is thicker in the middle and has thinner edges, will cause light rays to converge.
+Lenses take advantage of the fact that light bends when changing mediums by manipulating the light to serve various purposes.
+The angle that a lens refracts light depends on the lens's shape, specifically its curvature.
+A glass or plastic lens can be polished or ground so that it gathers light toward its edges and directs it toward the center of the lens, in which case the lens is concave, and the light rays will diverge.
+Conversely, a lens that is convex, because it is thicker in the middle and has thinner edges, will cause light rays to converge.

 Applications and Products